anhaidgroup/cloudlabeler/README.md

     </details>

-7. Run the Docker image:
+7. Run the Docker image in your EC2 instance by typing the following command in the Command Shell of your EC2 instance.

     ```
     sudo docker run -dit --name labeler -p 8080:80 zachary62/apache_labeler